stineje/CharLib/docs/manual/source/chapters/03_user_guide.rst

 Typically the first two items are provided by your foundry as part of the PDK.
 The third item tells CharLib how to process the SPICE netlists and transistor models.
 Using CharLib basically boils down to constructing a YAML file detailing your cells and characterization conditions.

+We have also created a video guide that walks through the process of using installing CharLib, creating a configuration file, and characterizing a cell.
+You can `watch that video here on YouTube <https://youtu.be/QYgwKUkUTOc?si=QH0ajlIu4vUQsxAa>`.

 .. note::